If your pool leaks, you’re not only getting increased water consumption, but you could also be facing much bigger problems. For example:

 Simple Guide How to Help Solve a Pool Leak

 It’s natural for a pool to lose some water through splashing, filter backwashing, wind, and evaporation.
-But if your pool regularly loses ½ to 1 inch of water per day, you probably leak.
+But if you notice that the water in your pool has significantly decreased (1/2 to 1 inch per day), you may have a leak.
 It is very important to measure and observe water level changes over a day or two to determine if evaporation or spillage is causing the changes.

 The bucket test

-To do this, you take a 5-gallon bucket and fill it with pool water.
-Then you submerge it in water so that the water level in it matches the water level in the pool.
+Fill a 5-gallon bucket with water and place it on the second or third step in your pool so that the bucket is submerged.
 Turn off the pump and leave the bucket in the water for 24 hours.

 After 24 hours, check the results: